ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 are the central vehicles to link any *manager* script of your choice to control and steer how a cropping sequence shall progress.
 The flexibility of the empty canvas also means that there is not only one way to implement any given scenario.

-This tutorial has introduced the default *manager* script that is distributed within APSIM.
+This tutorial has introduced the default *manager* script that is distributed with APSIM.
 We have shown, how understanding its components is a good starting point for building own, customised *manager* scripts.

 Subsequently, we have given a specific example, of how *manager* scripts can interact with one another.
 In our specific case, they operated at two different levels:
-The ``CropSequenceEnforcer`` controlled the overall progression of crops for the entire simulation, while the various *manager* scripts for sowing and harvesting were focused on managing individual crops.
+The ``CropSequenceEnforcer`` controlled the overall progression of crops for the entire simulation, while the various ``SowHarvest_[Crop]`` scripts for sowing and harvesting were focused on managing individual crops.

 The analysis of our results have provided a practical example of how the inspection of the rugplot, report nodes, and the summary log complement one another in comprehensively diagnosing the simulation outcomes.